 Genetic testing for a familial disorder can raise clinical, psychological, social, and financial issues that merit careful pre-test discussion.
 We recommend that such pre-test discussions be managed either by a specialist experienced in the management of FH or by a genetic counsellor.

 If pre-test counselling is provided by the requesting doctor, please confirm the patient’s consent by using the Sonic Genetics consent form.
 Other request forms may not necessarily be accepted as we require consent for specific matters that are detailed on our form.

 Sonic Genetics can also provide pre-test genetic counselling on request.
-This is provided by a certified genetic counsellor by phone or video conference, usually within a few days of the request being received, and at no additional cost to the patient.
+This is provided by a certified genetic counsellor by phone or video conference, usually within a few days of the request being received, and at no additional cost to the patient (conditions apply).
 Please refer to the test summary for details about arranging genetic counselling.

 What should be done if the FH genetic test does not find a mutation?

 The absence of a definite mutation in LDLR, APOB, PCSK9 and LDLRAP1 makes it much less likely that the patient has FH.
 However, a clinical diagnosis of FH is not necessarily excluded because ~10% of patients with clinically definite FH have normal genetic studies.
 For patients with a Dutch Lipid Clinic Network score less than six, the lack of an identified mutation means that it is more likely that they have a combination of multiple variants in different genes i.e. polygenic hypercholesterolaemia, elevated Lp(a) and/or environmental factors.
 These patients should be managed as per their absolute CVD risk as determined by the treating specialist.